lia-approves/qudit-circuits/README.md

 ## Acknowledgements:
-Thank you, Professor Phillip Conrad and Professor Richert Wang for advising and encouraging me as well as for connecting me with experts in quantum computing as well as expects in numerous other fields.
+Thank you, Professor Phillip Conrad and Professor Richert Wang for advising and encouraging me as well as for connecting me with experts in quantum computing as well as experts in numerous other fields.
 <br />
 Thank you, Professor Yufei Ding and Professor Tim Sherwood for guiding me in beginning to create BitOQSim.